MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Lync/LyncServer/configure-mediation-server.md

 In diesem Verfahren werden die Schritte zum Konfigurieren des lync Server 2013 Pools für die Verwendung der lync Server 2013 Vermittlungsserver anstelle des Legacy-Office Communications Server 2007 R2 Vermittlungsservers erläutert.

-Für eine erfolgreiche Veröffentlichung, Aktivierung oder Deaktivierung einer Topologie beim Hinzufügen oder Entfernen einer Serverrolle müssen Sie als Mitglied der Gruppen "RTCUniversalServerAdmins" und "Domänen-Admins" angemeldet sein.
-Es ist auch möglich, die geeigneten Administratorrechte und -berechtigungen für das Hinzufügen von Serverrollen zu delegieren.
-Ausführliche Informationen finden Sie unter Delegieren von Setupberechtigungen in der Bereitstellungsdokumentation für Standard Edition-Server oder Enterprise Edition-Server.
-Für andere Konfigurationsänderungen müssen Sie lediglich Mitglied der Gruppe "RTCUniversalServerAdmins" sein.
+To successfully publish, enable, or disable a topology when adding or removing a server role, you should be logged in as a user who is a member of the RTCUniversalServerAdmins and Domain Admins groups.
+It is also possible to delegate the proper administrator rights and permissions for adding server roles.
+For details, see Delegate Setup Permissions in the Standard Edition server or Enterprise Edition server Deployment documentation.
+For other configuration changes, only membership in the RTCUniversalServerAdmins group is required.

 <div>

 > [!NOTE]
-> Aktuelle Informationen zur Suche nach qualifizierten PSTN-Gateways, IP-Nebenstellenanlagen und SIP-Trunking-Diensten, die mit lync Server 2013 zusammenarbeiten, finden Sie unter " <A href="https://go.microsoft.com/fwlink/p/?linkid=206015">https://go.microsoft.com/fwlink/p/?linkId=206015</A>Microsoft Unified Communications Open Interoperability Program" unter.
+> Aktuelle Informationen zur Suche nach qualifizierten PSTN-Gateways, IP-Nebenstellenanlagen und SIP-Trunking-Diensten, die mit lync Server 2013 zusammenarbeiten, finden Sie unter "Microsoft Unified Communications Open Interoperability Program" unter <A href="https://go.microsoft.com/fwlink/p/?linkid=206015">https://go.microsoft.com/fwlink/p/?linkId=206015</A> .